What's missing from your financial plan?

 **.
 Alzheimer’s Association, 2017 Alzheimer’s Disease Facts and Figures, https://www.alz.org/documents_custom/2017-facts-and-figures.pdf

-Advisory services are offered through Texas Capital Bank Wealth Management Services, Inc. d/b/a Texas Capital Bank Private Wealth Advisors (“PWA”), a wholly owned subsidiary of Texas Capital Bank, N.A. (“the Bank”) and an investment adviser registered with the U.S. Securities and Exchange Commission (“SEC”).
+Advisory services are offered through Texas Capital Bank Wealth Management Services, Inc. d/b/a Texas Capital Bank Private Wealth Advisors (“PWA”), a wholly owned subsidiary of Texas Capital Bank (“the Bank”) and an investment adviser registered with the U.S. Securities and Exchange Commission (“SEC”).
 SEC registration does not constitute an endorsement of the advisory firm by the SEC nor does it indicate that the advisory firm has attained a particular level of skill or ability.
 Brokerage services are offered through Kingswood Capital Partners, LLC (“Kingswood”), Member FINRA/SIPC.
 Texas Capital Bank Private Wealth Advisors and the Bank, are not registered broker/dealers and are independent of Kingswood.
 Investments and insurance products are not insured by Bank insurance, the FDIC or any other government agency; are not deposits or obligations of the Bank; are not guaranteed by the Bank; and are subject to risks, including the possible loss of principal.
 Nothing herein is intended to constitute an offer to sell or buy, or a solicitation of an offer to sell or buy securities.

-Neither Texas Capital Bank Private Wealth Advisors; Texas Capital Bank, N.A. nor any of its employees provide tax or legal advice.
+Neither Texas Capital Bank Private Wealth Advisors; Texas Capital Bank, nor any of its employees provide tax or legal advice.
 Nothing contained in this communication (including any attachments) is intended as tax or legal advice for any recipient, nor should it be relied on as such.
 Taxpayers should seek advice based on the taxpayer’s particular circumstances from an independent tax advisor or legal counsel.
 The wealth strategy team at Texas Capital Bank Private Wealth Advisors can work with your attorney to facilitate the desired structure of your estate plan.
 The information contained in this communication is not a complete summary or statement of all available data necessary for making an investment decision, and does not constitute a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any opinions are those of the authors and not necessarily those of Texas Capital Bank Private Wealth Advisors or Texas Capital Bank.